kip-hart/SiteSandbox/docs/matlab/plotting.md

 ## Basic Plotting

-To begin plotting in MATLAB, start with the `plot(x, y)` command, which creates a two-dimensional line graph of data.
-Here, `x` and `y` are arrays of the same length that represent paired data points—such as time and displacement, or pressure and temperature.
-MATLAB automatically scales the axes to fit your data, but you can manually adjust them using `xlim` and `ylim` if needed.
-After generating a plot, it’s a good habit to label the axes using `xlabel('Time (s)')` and `ylabel('Position (m)')`, and to give your graph a clear title using `title('Position Over Time')`.
-These enhancements make your plot easier to interpret for both yourself and your classmates.

 The built-in function `plot` creates line plots and takes two inputs: an array of x values and an array of y values.
 These arrays must be the same length, so there is one y value for each x value.
 For example: